Estimating Time Delays between Signals under Mixed Noise Influence with Novel Cross- and Bispectral Methods: Theory

 Fourier analysis is useful in the TDE framework considering that the notion of a time-delay can be simplified in the frequency domain: for signals with a single frequency component, a delay in the time domain is equivalent to a phase shift.
 For time-delayed sources $A$ and $B$ with multi-frequency components, the phase difference in each frequency component is proportional to the underlying frequency:

 where the two alternative cases account for the phase shift elicited by channels with equal and flipped polarity.
 We further note that by nature of the two-argument arctangent function, the phase difference wraps around $[-\pi,\pi]$.
 The result is a sawtooth function whose slope and periodicity is fully characterized by the underlying delay $\tau$, and is schematically depicted in Figure~\ref{fig:phasediff}.
-Contrasting phase information of two time series lies at the heart of both cross- and bispectrum based TDE.
+Contrasting phase information of two time series is central to both cross- and bispectrum based TDE.